Skip to Content

 But behind the story is something much richer than a movie premise.
 Nonnas is inspired by Enoteca Maria, a real restaurant quietly operating on Staten Island since 2007.
 And while the film may be fictionalized, the heart of it—the women, the food, the sense of history tied into every dish—is very real.

 Jody Scaravella didn’t intend to start a movement.
-After losing his grandmother, he found himself reaching backward—to memory, to food, to the comfort of something homemade.
+After losing his mother, he found himself reaching backward—to memory, to food, to the comfort of something homemade.
 That pull led to Enoteca Maria, a restaurant designed around a deceptively simple idea - invite local Italian grandmothers to cook the food they’ve spent a lifetime perfecting.

 At first, the kitchen rotated among Italian nonnas—one from Naples, one from Genoa, another from Sardinia.
 Each woman brought a menu entirely her own, reflecting the distinct flavors of her region.
 Then Scaravella did something quietly unexpected.
 He expanded the idea beyond Italy.